-In 2004 a new modern water treatment plant was built by Dutch company "New Water Technology", which corresponds with the EU requirements.
+In 2004 the company built new modern water treatment plant of Dutch company "New Water Technology", which corresponds with the EU requirements.
 In the same year the company invested in the equipment of cheese packing and wrapping.

 In 2005 the company reconstructed the boiler-house of Taurage workshop by changing the type of fuel.